-FMT_LIM.2 Limited availability
+FMT LIM.2 Limited availability

-Hierarchical to: No other components Dependencies: FMT_LIM.1 Limited capabilities.
+Dependencies: FMT_LIM.1 Limited capabilities.

 FMT_LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced [assignment: Limited capability and availability policy].

 Application note: The functional requirements FMT_LIM.1 and FMT_LIM.2 assume that there are two types of mechanisms (limited capabilities and limited availability) which together shall provide protection in order to enforce the policy.
-This also allows that or conversely
+This also allows that

-(i) the TSF is provided without restrictions in the product in its user environment but its capabilities are so limited that the policy is enforced

-(ii) the TSF is designed with test and support functionality that is removed from, or disabled in, the product prior to the Operational Use Phase.
+- (i) the TSF is provided without restrictions in the product in its user environment but its capabilities are so limited that the policy is enforced or conversely - (ii) the TSF is designed with test and support functionality that is removed from, or disabled in, the product prior to the Operational Use Phase.